ThorsteinnJonsson/kalman-cpp/README.md

 Building the library as a standalone-project should only be needed if you plan on contributing to the project or if you want to run the examples.

+First clone the repository and run `git submodule update --init` to update the submodules used in the example.

 We recommend building your library through an editor such as *CLion*, *Visual Studio* or *Visual Studio Code*.
 If you want to build from the terminal however, you can run the following commands from the library root directory: